gracelang/summer2016/Documentation-Theme/tutorial/variables/variables.md

 **definition**.

 A **definition** serves as a name for a value.
-This value can be anything, from the number of sides of a polygon to the name of the city your mother was born.
+This value can be anything, from the number of sides of a polygon to the name of the city where you were born.
 To create a definition, simply do the following:
 `def triangleSides = 3`
 `def city = "Portland"`